Sreekandapuram

-Sreekandapuram is a municipality in Kannur district, in the Indian state of Kerala.
+Sreekandapuram is a municipality in Kannur district of the Indian state of Kerala.

 Location

-The town is located on the bank of the Valapattanam river which flows into Arabian sea.
+The town is located on the bank of the Valapattanam River which flows into the Arabian sea.
 It is situated 33 km northeast of Kannur, 20 km east of Taliparamba and 27 km northwest of Iritty.

 History

 Sreekandapuram was historically ruled by the Mushika Kingdom.
-During the 9th century, Ad malik ibndinar founded Mosques at Kodungallur and Madayi and came to Pazhayangadi(Sreekandapuram) travelling by the river and founded 3rd Mosque here.
+During the 9th century, Ad Malik Ibndinar founded mosques at Kodungallur and Madayi and came to Pazhayangadi (Sreekandapuram), travelling by the river, and founded the third mosque here.

 Since the middle of 20th century, people from Northern Travancore migrated here at places like Chempanthotty, Madambam, Chundaparamba, Alex Nagar, Kotturvayal, Karayathumchal etc. They were of different religions but most of them were Christians; churches, roads and schools were established here.
 Since then paddy fields and other related cultivation were present.
 But after the migration the face of Sreekandapuram has changed a lot.
 Different types of cultivation like rubber, coconut, areca nut, pepper, cashew nut, tapioca and can be seen in the hilly places and as a result small towns or markets were formed.

 The travels of Abraham Ben Yiju, a Jewish merchant who lived in Mangalore in the 1130s and 1140s, included a visit to Sreekandapuram, which he knew as Jurbattan.